 Resources for Veterans With Mesothelioma

-Veterans who have developed mesothelioma may be entitled to VA benefits and health care, which can help them pay for living or medical expenses and more.
+Veterans who have developed mesothelioma may be entitled to VA benefits to cover their medical or living expenses and free health care.

 - Disability Compensation: Monthly payments for disabled benefits